 The first issue Daniel Defense raises is whether the FTC Act is "applicable to the . . . marketing" of firearms.
 Def.
-Br. at 11-16.
+Br. at 11-15.
 A close reading of the text and structure of PLCAA makes plain that the FTC Act meets this standard.

 This Court should "start, as always, with the language of the statute."
 Dean v.
 United States, 556 U.S. 568, 572 (2009) (citation omitted).
 While the phrase "applicable to" is undefined in PLCAA, "the principal definition of 'applicable' is simply 'capable of being applied."
 Soto, 331 Conn. at 119 (cleaned up).
 Thus, on a natural reading, the predicate exception applies "to a violation of any law that is capable of being applied to the sale and marketing of firearms."
 Id.; see also Smith & Wesson Corp., 875 N.E.2d at 431 (same).
+While some secondary dictionary definitions define the word "applicable" as "fit, suitable, or right to be applied: appropriate . . . relevant . . . ," these definitions also embrace statutes like the FTC Act that are suitable to be applied to the marketing of firearms.
+Id. (internal citation omitted).

 Daniel Defense asserts, with almost no attempt to parse the text of the statute, that "the predicate exception only applies to statutes that specifically regulate the sale and marketing of firearms."
 Def.
 Br. at 11 (emphasis in original).
-Indeed, throughout its brief, Daniel Defense refers to statutes that are "specifically applicable" to the marketing of firearms or that "specifically regulate" firearms.
-See, e.g., Def.
-Br. at 11, 15.
-But if Congress had meant "specifically applicable," "it easily could have used such language," rather than the word Congress did choose, "applicable," which is susceptible to a broad reading."
-Soto, 331 Conn. at 120.3 While some secondary dictionary definitions define the word "applicable" as "fit, suitable, or right to be applied: appropriate. . . relevant. . .," these definitions also embrace statutes like the FTC Act that
+Indeed, throughout its brief, Daniel Defense refers to statutes that are "specifically applicable" to the marketing of firearms or that "specifically